-During our 2004 fiscal year, we increased net sales 5.1%, increased gross margins and appreciably increased net income, when compared to our 2003 fiscal year.
-We believe our market segment initiatives and other ongoing initiatives, in addition to improvements in the markets in which we operate have contributed to the increase in net sales during fiscal year 2004 compared to fiscal year 2003.
-We reported net income in fiscal year 2004 of \$750,000, or \$0.13 per basic and diluted common share, compared to net income of \$315,000, or \$0.05 per basic and diluted common share, in fiscal year 2003.
-We continued to report a positive cash balance at October 31, 2004, avoiding the need to use our credit facility for either working capital or capital expenditures during the year.
-Each of these items will be described in further detail later in our discussion.
+During our 2005 fiscal year, we increased net sales 6.2%, increased our gross profit margin and increased net income 56.2%, when compared to our 2004 fiscal year.
+We believe our market segment initiatives and other ongoing initiatives contributed to the increase in net sales during fiscal year 2005 compared to fiscal year 2004.
+We reported net income in fiscal year 2005 of \$1,172,000, or \$0.20 per basic and diluted common share, compared to net income of \$750,000, or \$0.13 per basic and diluted common share, in fiscal year 2004.
+We continued to report a positive cash balance at October 31, 2005, avoiding the need to use our credit facility for working capital, capital expenditures or other investing activities during the year.
+Further, during fiscal year 2005, we announced we had achieved two significant milestones in our continuing pursuit of excellence as a long-time supplier of rugged military fiber optic cables for the U.S. and allied militaries.
+The U.S. Department of Defense certified us as a fully qualified supplier of ground tactical fiber optic cable, meeting all military requirements for MIL-PRF-85045/8A qualification.
+Additionally, our manufacturing facility was certified by the U.S. Department of Defense as a MIL-STD-790F facility, one of the most respected certifications in the defense industry.